dcogb/dcogb.github.io/documentation/api/Kodoc_Class.md

 	if (isset($matches[3]))
 	{
-		// If the first char is a $ it is a property, e.g. Mountain Valley Church of God::$base_url if ($matches[3][0] === &#039;$&#039;)
+		// If the first char is a $ it is a property, e.g. Donica Church of God::$base_url if ($matches[3][0] === &#039;$&#039;)
 		{
 			$member = &#039;#property:&#039;.substr($matches[3], 1);